tarantool/doc/doc/how-to/db/crud.rst

       - [4, 'The Beatles', 1960]
     ...

-    -- Update a tuple by a unique secondary key value -- tarantool> bands.index.band:update({'The Rolling Stones'}, {{'=', 2, 'The Doors'}})
+    -- Update a tuple by a unique secondary index -- tarantool> bands.index.band:update({'The Rolling Stones'}, {{'=', 2, 'The Doors'}})
     ---
     - [2, 'The Doors', 1965]